thomasschuiki/Spaceshooter/README.md

 First attempt at creating a game in C++ with the SDL gaming library.

+# Build #

+Simply run make in the Release directory and then play the game :D

 # Credit where credit is due #

 Main structure of the game is from the following excellent tutorials